joshjm/Project_0/README.md

 * Clear scores from memory.

 Most updating of UI is done via JQuery, player icons images are updated using `URL.createObjectURL`.
 Some CSS styling is given by [water.css](https://watercss.kognise.dev/).

+# AI
+This game implements the **Minimax** algorithm, and is generalized to work with any grid size, and run on any turn.